Magnetic levitation: DM3 System

 The driving platform PCB was built with multiple layers of wire traces like a voice coil actuation.
-Shown in figure there are four layers of wires in the PCB board which represents two sets placed perpendicular to each other that stand for X and Y direction movement.
+Shown in figure there are four layers of wires in the PCB which represents two sets placed perpendicular to each other that stand for X and Y direction movement.
 From top to bottom, the order comes in XYXY that cross each other evenly and same axis were interlaced to control actuation.
 Since the force created by every layer must be the same on the circuit, deeper layers need higher current to transmit the same magnetic force to the robots on top.
 Set of currents with 0.25A, 0.33A, 0.5A, and 0.7A were used at SRI.
 One square of the above 4-layer system acts as a zone on the driving platform.
 This enables the circuit to control multiple robots in the same zone easily, but each robot cannot move separately.
 However, the platform can be divided into multiple zones which enable the separate control of robots in different zones.

 Finally, a thin layer of pyrolytic graphite (500 um) acts as diamagnetic layer, placed on the top to provide stable levitation.
 Thin copper (15 um) placed above the graphite was used in earlier versions of the system for eddy current damping.